 Please note that the forms require official signatures.
-You can print and fill out the forms by hand, or type in the required information, print and sign.
+You can print and fill out the forms by hand, or type in the required information, save a digital copy for your records to edit as needed, then print and sign.

 Keep this card with you at all times, so that health care providers are aware you have an advance directive and how they can get in contact with the right people.